-- Bathe your dog weekly with a medicated shampoo and use anti-itch sprays and/or mousse as recommended by your vet.
+- Bathe your dog weekly with a medicated or hypoallergenic shampoo and use anti-itch sprays and/or mousse as recommended by your vet.
 This will help prevent staph and yeast infections, which are a major flare factor as they weaken your dog’s natural skin barrier and make them more susceptible to allergens.

 - Work closely with and stay in touch with your vet (or even a board-certified veterinary dermatologist) to keep flares and other skin problems to a minimum.

 By taking some steps to prevent flare factors, your dog’s regular anti-itch medication will work more effectively, and your dog will be more comfortable.